Staff profile

 About

-As such my research unpacks the ways that dance is beneficial during times of uncertainty or ill health.
-To date, this has been explored through a range of transitional experiences such as birth trauma, ageing, young onset dementia, military-to-civilian transition, and the impact of the climate crisis.
+My research unpacks the benefits of dance during times of uncertainty or ill health.
+To date, this has been explored through a range of transitional experiences such as birth trauma, ageing, menopause, younger onset dementia, and the impact of the climate crisis.

 This work focuses on how somatic movement practices, environmentally responsive movement and ecological perspectives offer routes to [re]connection for those who experience a growing sense of detachment from their bodies and the rest of the world.

-As a dance artist with over 20 years of experience in participatory arts, arts for health and professional performance practice, my work brings together, eco-somatic movement, improvisation and interdisciplinary collaboration combining dance, poetics, film and visual arts.
+As an interdisciplinary performance artist with over 20 years of experience in participatory arts, arts for health and professional performance, my work brings together, eco-somatic movement, improvisation and interdisciplinary collaboration combining dance, poetry, improvisation and visual arts.
 Embedded in this inquiry is the desire to examine how creative interactions with nature support [re]connection, [re]enchantment and orient us in the world.

 Postgraduate research student completions:

-The AHRC funded Creative Dementia Research Group is a collaborative longitudinal case study testing a newly developed creative arts approach for people with younger onset dementia living in the community.
-The work adapts elements of Neuro-Dramatic-Play (a play based therapeutic approach originated by Professor Sue Jennings) and explores the benefits of this to strengthen communication, attachment and relationships for people with young onset dementia and those closest to them.
+The AHRC-funded Creative Dementia Research Group is a collaborative longitudinal case study testing a newly developed creative arts approach for people with younger onset dementia living in the community.
+The work adapts elements of Neuro-Dramatic-Play (a play based therapeutic approach originated by Professor Sue Jennings).
+It explores the benefits of this to strengthen communication, attachment and relationships for people with young onset dementia and those closest to them.
 This work brings together the University of Derby, University of Northampton, Dementia UK's Young Dementia Network and people living with dementia in the co-production of this study.

 Uncommon Ground is a long-term collaborative endeavour between a dancer (Gemma Collard-Stokes), poet (Scott Thurston) and visual artist (Sabine Kussmaul) that explores a multi-disciplinary approach to building relationship with land, with one another's practice and with the rhythms of nature and narrative that exist within the outdoor pastures of Bakestonedale Moor in the Peak District.

-I am also leading a study with The Level Centre, a contemporary arts centre based in rural Derbyshire.
-Together we are interested in the experiences, practices and professional development of artists creatively co-producing visual, performative or digital contemporary work that may be for, by or with learning disabled people, by a disabled creative or by an artist who considers how their work can be accessible for the wider community.
+I am currently leading a project with The Level Centre, a contemporary arts centre based in rural Derbyshire.
+Together we are interested in the experiences, practices and professional development of artists creatively co-producing visual, performative or digital contemporary work that may be for, by or with learning-disabled people, by a disabled creative or by an artist who considers how their work can be accessible for the wider community.

 Teaching responsibilities